Coding strategies for future us

 Coding strategies can blend with workflow strategies, and the idea is working in a way that is not just for you in this moment.
 Here we will discuss good coding practices for beginning and seasoned coders alike that make it easier to work with other people, times, and computers.

-Most of this advice comes directly from Jenny Bryan & Jim Hester’s awesome course What they Forgot to Teach You About R. I highly recommend reading Chapters 1-4 that go into much better detail than the notes here.
+Most of this advice comes directly from Jenny Bryan & Jim Hester’s awesome course What they Forgot to Teach You About R. We highly recommend reading Chapters 1-4 that go into much better detail than we cover here.
 The advice here is solid coding practices for any language, with examples from R.

 Workflow versus product